Recognition for the student who goes the extra mile.

 - A 300-1000-word response to the following prompt, to be attached as a PDF document titled EURAYYYY_FirstnameLastname:

 - Provide an overview of the work that you (as the student) have been involved in.
 Please highlight the contribution of this work to your discipline of study and the role you played in the initiation or development of this work.
+Discuss how your involvement in this work affected your education and career goals.
 Include your plans to use the award.

 - Faculty support letter